OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 December 2014.md

 ---

 ## Afterlife & Soul Topics

 - This disconnection tore his **triple cycle veil**, resulting in energy leakage and a decline in intellectual function.
 - He effectively "left his **true self** behind" near his children; only his body centers are present.
 - He suffers from a lack of faith in the process and allows **fear** to guide decisions.
 - He gives too much power to his ex-partner and hasn't developed the force and skills to overcome obstacles.
+- Breton has precipitately disconnected psychic and etheric cords that bound him to a specific plan and milieu.
+- He is reminded of his karmic commitment to his children and encouraged to fulfill duties while supporting the network.

 ---

 ## Cosmic Structure & Densities